-On 23 December 2015, Vitality Life Limited received authorisation from the Prudential Regulatory Authority ("PRA") to write long term insurance business.
-Hence in 2016 VLL started to underwrite policies itself (until that point policies had been underwritten by PAC and continue to be liabilities of PAC).
+On 23 December 2015, Vitality Life Limited received authorisation from the Prudential Regulation Authority ("PRA") to write long-term protection insurance business.
+Hence in 2016 VLL started to underwrite policies itself under the VitalityLife brand (until that point policies had been underwritten by PAC and continue to be liabilities of PAC).
 In this document, "business written on the PAC licence" will refer to the contracts for which Discovery owns the economic interest but which are currently liabilities of PAC.
-This business written on the PAC licence will be transferred to VLL via a Part VII (of the Financial Services and Markets Act 2000) transfer by November 2019, subject to the relevant legal and regulatory approvals.
-The scope of this Solvency and Financial Condition Report ("SFCR") is Vitality Life Limited.
+This long-term protection business written on the PAC licence will be transferred to VLL via a Part VII (of the Financial Services and Markets Act 2000) transfer by May 2020, subject to the relevant legal and regulatory approvals.
+In December 2017, VLL received authorisation to write linked long-term business and in late June 2018 VLL began to write investment business under the VitalityInvest brand.

+The scope of this Solvency and Financial Condition Report ("SFCR") is Vitality Life Limited and so comprises the VitalityLife business written in VLL and the VitalityInvest business.
 Hence unless explicitly stated otherwise, only business written in VLL will be relevant to this report.